lupyuen2/wip-nuttx/Documentation/platforms/risc-v/bl808/boards/ox64/index.rst

 ===========

-`Ox64 <https://wiki.pine64.org/wiki/Ox64>`_ is a RISC-V Single-Board Computer based on the Bouffalo Lab BL808 RISC-V SoC with C906 64-bit and E907 / E902 32-bit CPU cores supported by 64 MB of embedded PSRAM memory,
-with built-in WiFi, Bluetooth and Zigbee radio interfaces.
+`Ox64 <https://wiki.pine64.org/wiki/Ox64>`_ is a RISC-V Single-Board Computer based on the Bouffalo Lab BL808 RISC-V SoC with C906 64-bit CPU Core and E907 / E902 32-bit CPU Cores supported by 64 MB of embedded PSRAM memory, with built-in WiFi, Bluetooth and Zigbee radio interfaces.

 Ox64 comes in a breadboard-friendly form factor.
 It has a microSD Card slot,